gisaia/ARLAS-server/docs/arlas-iam.md

 The platform to connect to is selected by the way of a specific **Policy Enforcer** which basically is a servlet request filter activated in backend components (server, persistence...).

-The open source ARLAS stack can only be started with Keycloack and Auth0 implementations (or a no policy enforcer, i.e. no authentication).
+The open source ARLAS stack can only be started with Keycloak and Auth0 implementations (or a no policy enforcer, i.e. no authentication).
 ARLAS IAM is only available with ARLAS Enterprise.

 ![IAM diagram](iam.png)

 IAM is composed of 2 main components:

 1. a set of implementations of ARLAS PolicyEnforcer (interface available in the ARLAS-server/arlas-commons module: `io.arlas.filter.core.PolicyEnforcer`)
     - Auth0 implementation (`io.arlas.filter.impl.Auth0PolicyEnforcer`)
     - Keycloak implementation (`io.arlas.filter.impl.KeycloakPolicyEnforcer`)